ethercis/ethercis/doc/vmized.md

 The server should not use a DHCP generated IP address, make sure your guest VM uses a fixed address!

+Check the local hostname and/or IP address

+	ifconfig -a

-add the local hostname with its corresponding address in /etc/hosts, for example:
+If not done yet, add or change the local hostname with its corresponding address in /etc/hosts, for example:

 	192.168.100.3   ethercis-vm.ethercis.com ethercis-vm